 Flash welding is a joining process used to join two parts together.
 The work acts as the electrode and the entire cross section is welded.
 The parts are clamped and brought close together and a current is applied.
 The current creates an arc between the work pieces and heating begins as well as expulsion.
 Force is applied.
-The arding current is removed and the parts come together. the parts joint is upset/forged to the desired amount. the part is cooled and the force is removed.
-The resultant flash weld has weld flash around the weld area that is usually mechanically removed.
+The parts come together.
+The arcing current is removed.
+The parts joint is upset/forged to the desired amount.
+The part is cooled and the force is removed.
+The resultant flash weld has weld flash around the weld area which is usually mechanically removed.
 The resultant welds are very strong and fluid tight.
-Wheel rims are manufactured using this process and are very relaible.
+Wheel rims are manufactured using this process and are very reliable.
 The rims do not leak air on our cars and trucks.

 Do you have a question that is not covered in our knowledgebase?
 Do you have questions regarding the above article?
 Click here to ask the professor.